google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/shortcuts.markdown

 ---
 rss: false
 layout: tools-article
-title: "Keyboard Shortcuts Reference"
+title: "Keyboard & UI Shortcuts Reference"
-seotitle: "Chrome DevTools Keyboard Shortcuts Reference"
+seotitle: "Chrome DevTools Keyboard & UI Shortcuts Reference"
 description: "Chrome DevTools has several built-in shortcut keys that developers can use to save time in their day to day workflow. "
 introduction: "Chrome DevTools has several built-in shortcut keys that developers can use to save time in their day to day workflow."
 article: